 0.253 – 0.03 equals ?

 When we line up our decimal points, you’ll see a few empty spaces.
 We’ll fill these in with zero (0) values.

 Our answer is simply 0.223.

-When working with decimals or the metric system, it is common to write the first zero (0) in your answer so readers know the values are less than 1 (one).
-This is simply easier reading than when we would begin that number with a period or a dot.
+When working with decimals or the metric system, it is common to write the first zero (0) in your answer, so readers know the values are less than 1 (one).
+This simply easier reading than when we would begin that number with a period or a dot.